PSG vs Real Madrid…tactics, predictions, injuries, lineups, stopping Ronaldo and much more

 Unai Emery on the other side may settle for Marco Verrati, Adrien Rabiot and Thiago Motta or Lassana Diarra in midfield.
 Upfront is likely to be Kylian Mbappe, Angel Di Maria and Edinson Cavani.
 The aim will be to stop Real Madrid from scoring that implies marking Ronaldo out of the game.

-Real Madrid probable lineup: Navas; Carvajal, Ramos, Varane, Marcelo; Casemiro, Kova?i?, Isco; Bale, Benzema, Ronaldo
+Real Madrid probable lineup: Navas; Carvajal, Ramos, Varane, Marcelo; Casemiro, Kova?i?, Lucas; Asensio, Benzema, Ronaldo

-PSG Probable lineup: Areola; Dani Alves, Marquinhos, Thiago Silva, Kurzawa; Verratti, Thiago Motta/Diarra, Rabiot; Mbappé, Cavani, Di María
+PSG Probable lineup: Areola; Yuri, Marquinhos, Thiago Silva, Alves; Verratti, Motta, Rabiot; Di María, Mbappé, Cavani.

 Prediction: This is a must win for PSG and they will try everything to get something out of it.
 However, both teams may find the back of the net in this match (GG).